ufal/ParlaStats/documentation/ProgDoc.md

         - **`__Load_query()`**
             - Method that loads the PostgreSQL query from the user or `END` to end the querying loop.
         - **`process_queries()`**
-            - Method for processing the test querries.
+            - Method for processing the test queries.
             - *parameters*
                 - `querries` - A list of string SQL queries. (`[str]`)
         - **`main_loop()`**
             - A main querying loop.
             - Asks for SQL queries from standard input until we input `END` and forwards the query to the database server.
-            - Upon succesful execution of the query, prints results.
+            - Upon successful execution of the query, prints results.
 ### 2.6 Main Driver (ParlaStats/main_driver.py)
 - The main_driver script takes several command line arguments:
     - `--root` - Name of the corpus root file